-Can changing your chihuahua’s ID tag help reduce barking?
+Can changing your ID tag help reduce chihuahua barking?

-Having an ID tag on your dog is essential and a legal requirement.
+Having an ID tag on your chihuahua is essential and a legal requirement.
 The most obvious reason so that if your pup gets lost you can be contacted quickly.
+But can the type of tag reduce chihuahua barking?

 It’s so ingrained in us that I’ve never given it a second thought.
 Each one of my dogs has a small tag with my surname and contact phone number and it’s attached to their collar or harness.
 When they walk it makes a noise and again, I’ve never given it much thought.
 Until now!